 - Fresh vegetables or chips with guacamole

-- Brown rice tortilla with almond butter and maple syrup
+- Brown rice tortilla with almond butter

 - Brown rice cake with cashew butter

 - Small porridge with cinnamon, almond milk and flaxseed meal

 - ½ cup berries with vegan cashew cream [home-made]